 This is one moment, day, week, month out of an entire year and an entire lifetime.
 It’s natural for some to be difficult or challenging.
 Don’t let the frustrating ones cause you to lose your balance.
 Remember at all times the person you want to be.
 Stay aware and be that person, the together and generous one who takes all things in stride.
 And, if you do have a bad moment and say or do something you regret, remember it’s never too late to apologize.
 As someone who once worked with the flying public, I cannot tell you how special it is to have an irate passenger who was rude or clearly dealing with other issues come back and apologize for his or her behavior.
 Not only does it wipe the slate clean with me, but it tells me much about the person’s character.

 Have a plan and have things you want to accomplish over the holiday season.
 Be true to you.
 Have great fun and don’t over-extend yourself in any way.
 Don’t spend, eat, drink, or work too much.
 Enjoy the holidays, being alive, and sharing moments with loved ones.
 Know your areas of concern and respect them—as well as your limitations and boundaries—as you go through each day and moment of this holiday season.

 Tis the season for love, giving, sharing, wisdom, insight, good will, and being true to yourself and others.
+I hope that this little holiday reminder helps.
 All the best to you and yours!